mupfdev/usbasp/README.md

 # USBasp #

-A alternate Layout for the [USBasp](http://www.fischl.de/usbasp/) Atmel AVR programmer by Thomas Fischl.
+An alternate Layout for the [USBasp](http://www.fischl.de/usbasp/) Atmel AVR programmer by Thomas Fischl.